stackblogger/awake-on-load/CONTRIBUTING.md

 # Contributing to Triggy

-Thank you for your interest in contributing to Triggy!
+Thank you for your interest for the contribution in the development of Triggy!
 This document provides guidelines and information for contributors.

 ## Getting Started